 Indeed, there is a positive feedback mechanism that creates a virtuous cycle that leads to the dominance of a small number-often just one-of standardized hedging instruments for a commodity, and induces market participants to trade these standardized contracts rather than customized contracts with less basis risk but higher transactions costs.
 The more firms that trade a particular standardized contract, the cheaper it is to trade that contract.
-Thus, more trading activity in a standardized contract.
+Thus, more trading activity in a standardized contract reduces transactions costs, which attracts more trading activity to that contract.
 This commonly results in trading activity "tipping" to one contract (or at most two) for a given commodity.
 For instance, there is only one heavily traded corn futures contract.
 Oil is exceptional in that two liquid contracts exist side-by-side.
 Thus, basis risk is ubiquitous because firms prefer to accept such risk in order to achieve the transactions cost savings of trading in liquid markets for standardized instruments.